-The C&O Canal.
-We walked back to the hotel via Baltimore Street and first went to a hobby shop that had very few train-related items and then went to CVS Drugs where I picked up a twelve-pack of Coca-Cola.
+The Chesapeake and Ohio Canal.
+We walked back to the hotel via Baltimore Street and first went to a hobby shop that had very few train-related items and then to CVS Drugs where I picked up a twelve-pack of Coca-Cola.
 We returned to the hotel.

 Views from my room of the CSX action in Cumberland.

-Another train from my room 211 passing through Cumberland.
-We worked on stories until about 6:15 PM and went to Roy Rogers where I had a two-piece chicken dinner which I was not impressed with.
+Another train from Room 211 passing through Cumberland.
+We worked on stories until about 6:15 PM and went to Roy Rogers where I had a two-piece chicken dinner which did not impress.
 We returned to the room and finished two stories before we called it a night.